ryanspletzer/ryanspletzer.github.io/_posts/2023-07-02-my-themed-terminal-setups.md

   in PowerShell, but I consider PowerShell to be the best setup I've been able to get, so much of the focus of this post is around that.
-* On Windows, it's a bit of an insane story with the number of places that PowerShell profiles can be when you're using OneDrive personal and/or OneDrive for Business (since PowerShell looks for the profile in the Documents direcory and adding OneDrive to the mix likely moves where that directory is), so in order to accommodate whatever Windows machine I'm on, I've put my PowerShell profile in the standard location for PowerShell 7+, and simply dot-source that profile from all the other potential profile locations.
+* On Windows, it's a bit of an insane story with the number of places that PowerShell profiles can be when you're using OneDrive personal and/or OneDrive for Business (since PowerShell looks for the profile in the Documents directory and adding OneDrive to the mix likely moves where that directory is), so in order to accommodate whatever Windows machine I'm on, I've put my PowerShell profile in the standard location for PowerShell 7+, and simply dot-source that profile from all the other potential profile locations.
 This also results in a really insane `.gitignore` file on that